There is no doubting that depreciation is a complicated area of taxation.

 Before we go into details of the latest tax ruling, it’s important to understand what exactly this ruling impacts.

 One of the categories of depreciation is plant and equipment.
 These assets are easily removable or mechanical in nature.
-Some common commercial examples include partitions, desks and computers.
+Some common commercial examples include partitions, air conditioning units, desks and computers.

 A plant and equipment asset depreciates at a rate based on its effective life.
-For commercial assets, the effective life and depreciation rate can change across industries.
+The effective life and depreciation rate can change across industries and how an asset is used.

 The dishwasher has an effective life of 5 years and diminishing value rate of 25 per cent.